 Even most opponents of SOPA/PIPA maintain a common front on this issue: the foreign thief must be stopped.
 Chris Dodd is right about this: the only public debate is about how.

 For the past few years, Kim Dotcom (nee Schmitz) been the MPAA’s go-to example of the foreign thief.
 Dotcom is a flamboyant hacker/entrepreneur with a fraud conviction, a penchant for fake names, and a fortune built, like many new media fortunes, in the grey areas of IP law.
 Megaupload was one of the first cloud storage or ‘cyberlocker’ services, and is routinely ranked in the global top 50 in traffic.
 There is little doubt that it hosted a lot of infringing media.
-There is doubt about the extent to which Megaupload encouraged this, and how that affects their liability for infringement.
+There is doubt about the extent to which Megaupload encouraged this, and how that impacts charges of criminal infringement.

 The Megaupload case has important legal implications.
 Mike Masnick has a very good rundown, but let’s focus on two.
 The case will certainly challenge the scope of the “safe harbor” from liability afforded online storage providers—a very important issue in an era of cheap, ubiquitous cloud services.
 It will also be a front in the government’s (and, more particularly, MPAA’s) push to shift from an ex post model of enforcement, involving notification and takedown requests when infringing content is identified, to an ex ante model based on the surveillance and filtering of user activity.
 If this sounds familiar, it’s because it is also fundamentally at stake in SOPA, and raises all the same censorship and free speech issues.
 Holding Megaupload liable for failing to monitor and filter user activity for infringement, for example, would compel monitoring across a wide range of web services, from search to social media.
 And that would mark a very fundamental shift in the freedoms associated with the Internet.
 SOPA and the Megaupload case are part of this long game.